Top

 Create custom properties at the start of the Whatfix Mobile SDK

 You need to add the following code snippet at the time of SDK integration.
-The custom properties of a user can be created by adding the property as a key-value pair.
+Custom properties of a user can be created by adding the property as a key-value pair.

 Android